brysonsy/brysonsy.github.io/projects/hacchui.md

 summary: A website developed to help participants of the Hawaii Annual Code Challenge with team formation.
 ---

-With over 200 developers attending the initial Hawaii Annual Code Challenge kick-off,
+With over 200 developers attending the initial Hawaii Annual Code Challenge kick-off, there was a need for a better way to simplify the formation and management of teams between developers.
+Especially with the pandemic, which made it difficult for developers to meet and form teams in person.
+This all lead to the creation of HACC-Hui,